Careers at Capgemini

 The assessment day is made up of multiple activities, again designed from a strengths based perspective.

-Group exercise - here you'll be placed in a team with fellow applicants, and asked to complete a series of tasks relating to a given set of information.
+Here you'll be placed in a team with fellow applicants, and asked to complete a series of tasks relating to a given set of information.
 You'll typically hold a group discussion to evaluate this information and draw conclusions, or formulate an effective solution to a hypothetical problem.
 It's also likely you'll be asked to present these to an assessment panel.

-Individual micro-exercises - you may be asked to complete various tasks as an individual, each measuring a particular strength.
+You may be asked to complete various tasks as an individual, each measuring a particular strength.
 For example, you could be set a written exercise in which you need to interpret and coherently summarise detailed information on trends in financial technology, assessing communication skills.
 To prove your ability to organise your time effectively, you may be asked to prioritise a given set of responsibilities.

-Interview - your assessment centre schedule will also include a face to face interview, usually with managers from the department you've applied to work for.
+Your assessment centre schedule will also include a face to face interview, usually with managers from the department you've applied to work for.
 Questions posed will be similar to those asked in your digital interview, but in this case there's the opportunity for two way dialogue, giving both you and the hiring team a chance to learn more about each other.

 For this final stage of the recruitment process, you should prepare to clearly explain what it is about Capgemini that makes it an attractive employer, what your personal strengths will bring to the organisation, and how you see yourself developing as a professional within the role on offer.